daserzw/MRPS/mrps.md

 ### 6.3 Entity Addition and Removal Requests

-Federation participants SHALL request addition or removal of entities to the Federation Operator via email writing to the IDEM Federation help desk:
+Federation participants SHALL request addition or removal of entities to the Federation Operator via email writing to the IDEM Federation helpdesk:
 <idem-help@garr.it>.

 ### 6.4 Additional specifications